tyzhou98/Carbon_wAO_tst/README.md

 ## Acknowledgment
 T. Zhou is supported by the NASA FINESST Program (80NSSC24K0011).
 Y. Li, W.‐J. Cai and Z. Ouyang are supported by the NASA Carbon Cycle Science Program (80NSSC22K0151).
 W.‐J. Cai acknowledges the support from NSF (OPP‐1926158).
-P. Harmon is supported by the NSF Research Experiences for Undergraduates program (UD-NSF-REU Grant#) to conduct research in Y. Li’s lab at the University of Delaware
+P. Harmon is supported by the NSF Research Experiences for Undergraduates program (NSF #2447647) to conduct research in Y. Li’s lab at the University of Delaware